MakeItHackin/LearnToSolderBadge/README.md

 # LearnToSolderBadge

 Learn How to Solder Kit!
+Watch the YouTube for a full step-by-step tutorial!

 This electronics kit is a great project for those people who want to learn how to solder or already know how to solder!